 I am repeating a course after taking it for a letter grade.
 Can I take it P/NP in Spring or Summer 2020?

 UPDATED: I am not in good academic standing.
 Can I take a course P/NP in Spring 2020?
 Normally, you must be in good academic standing to take courses P/NP.
-For Spring 2020, you may petition your dean’s office for approval to take specific courses on a P/NP basis.
+For Spring 2020 and Summer Sessions 2020, you may petition your dean’s office for approval to take specific courses on a P/NP basis.

 Who should I talk to if I’m not sure what to do?

 You should start by contacting your academic advisor in your Dean’s Office (or BASC, if you are a College of Biological Student) or your major advisor if the course you are considering changing to P/NP is specifically required for your major.
 Don’t panic if you cannot get an appointment with an advisor right away.
 Remember, you don’t need to make this decision immediately.
 The deadline to opt for P/NP grading, or to revert back to letter grading, has been extended to the last day of instruction for Spring 2020 (June 4, 2020).
 For Summer Session 1, the deadline is June 24.
 For Summer Session 2, the deadline is September 4.

 - Physical distancing to the maximum extent possible,